-The International Federation of Reproduction Rights Organisations (IFRRO) is an independent organisation established on the basis of the fundamental international copyright principles embodied in the Berne and Universal Copyright Conventions.
-Its purpose is to facilitate, on an international basis, the collective management of reproduction and other rights relevant to copyrighted works through the co-operation of national Reproduction Rights Organisations (RROs).
-Collective or centralised rights management is preferable where individual exercise of rights is impractical.
+The International Federation of Reproduction Rights Organisations (IFRRO) is an independent non-profit membership association.
+We facilitate, on an international basis, the collective management of reproduction and other rights in text and image works through the co-operation of our member Reproduction Rights Organisations (RROs).

 IFRRO facilitates co-operation among RROs as well as with and among creators, publishers and their associations.
-Through this work and its fight against copyright infringement and unauthorised use of text and image based works, IFRRO stimulates creativity, diversity and investment in cultural goods as a useful tool for rightholders, consumers, the economy and society as a whole.
+Through this work IFRRO stimulates creativity, diversity and investment in cultural goods as a useful tool for rightholders, consumers, the economy and society as a whole.

 Respect Copyright - Encourage Creativity

-The importance of copyright has become even more apparent in the digital environment.
-As the Internet and other networks have developed into a major channel for purchase of goods and services, there has been a tremendous increase in the use of copyrighted works such as text, music and illustration both in analogue and electronic forms.
-Sales of books, periodicals and other publications in analogue form have soared, making publications the third largest sales category on the networks.
+The importance of copyright is even more apparent in the digital environment.
+As the Internet and other networks have developed as the major channel for purchase of goods and services, there has been a tremendous increase in the use of copyrighted works such as text, music and illustration both in analogue and electronic forms.

 Copyright protection enhances electronic commerce and investment.
 For society, access to artistic, scientific and literary works is important.
 For rightsholders, books and newspapers, sheet music, journals and other intellectual properties generate important income.
 For users of copyrighted materials, smooth and easy rights clearance is a key incentive for obtaining permissions and paying royalties.

 The services provided by RROs benefit both rightsholders and users, and in the long run, society as a whole.
 Users are granted reasonable access to copyrighted material and copyright holders are compensated for use of their works.
-In 1999, RROs collect and distribute EUR 300 mill. to rightsholders world-wide.
+Each year, RROs collect and distribute EUR 1 billion to rightsholders world-wide.